SouthernMethodistUniversity/hpc_docs/docs/about.md

 -   Members of Dr. Cai\'s group may run upto 2 weeks when the `--qos qos_cai` Slurm flag is used
 -   Jobs submitted without the `--qos qos_cai` flag may be preempted

+### Assistant Professor Devin Matthews (Chemistry)

+Dr. Matthews has one node that is available as part of M3.
+This node has dual AMD EPYC 7763 2.45 Ghz 64-Core \"Zen 3\" processors, 512 GB of memory, and AMD Instinct MI210 GPU with 64 GB of HBM2e memory and 6,656 stream processors.
+This node is also equipped with AMD/Xilinx Alveo U55C FPGA.

+This node `ga001`, is currently available only with permision from Dr. Matthews.

 ## Acknowledgement